Top Rated Bodily Injury Experts. Best Legal Strategies. No-Win No-Fee.

 - Circumstantial Evidence: Actual knowledge might be demonstrated by demonstrating that an employee attempted to clean up a spill but did so in a negligent manner.
-For example, our Dallas slip and fall lawyers represented an elderly woman who slipped and fell at a movie theater.
-Our Dallas premises liability attorneys were able to use witness statements indicating paper towels were on the ground near the spill to demonstrate an employee had undertook to clean up the spill but had failed to eliminate all of it from the ground prior to our client’s fall.
+For example, our Dallas slip and fall attorneys represented an elderly woman who slipped and fell at a movie theater.
+Mullen & Mullen was able to use witness statements indicating paper towels were on the floor near the spill to demonstrate an employee had undertook to clean up the spill but had failed to eliminate all of it prior to our client’s fall.

 If you are an Invitee on premises you don’t have to show the store or business had actual knowledge of a dangerous condition to recover damages.
 You can demonstrate that the store or business should have known of the dangerous condition, and warned you of it or made it safe.

 - Proximity to the Spill: Was a store employee or agent of the at-fault party located near where you fell immediately prior to your fall?
 If so, you can argue the employee or agent should have discovered the condition.
 For example, if a grocery store employee was stocking items in the same aisle where you fell when you fell.
 Also, if employees were stationed near where you fell or had a view of where you fell prior to the incident it is easier to suggest the spill should have been eliminated or that they should have warned you by placing a warning cone near the spill.